 Finishing Touches

-After installing the insulation, the finishing touches are essential to complete the process.
+After installing the insulation, the finishing touches, including internal insulation, are essential to complete the process.
 Insulated plaster, insulated plasterboard, and insulating wallpaper offer both thermal benefits and aesthetic appeal.

 Reinstalling Skirting Boards